WHO DO WE THINK WE ARE?

-Purple Onion is a creative content company.
-A tightly knit consortium of directors and video content providers who tell stories, make pretty pictures, and bend over backwards to exceed expectations at every turn.
+Purple Onion is a tightly-knit family of directors and video content providers who tell stories, make pretty pictures, and bend over backwards to exceed expectations at every turn.
 Our directors are seasoned in a wide range of media from broadcast spots to corporate programming to digital content.
 We consider every job a creative collaboration and push hard to deliver content that hits the mark creatively and strategically.

 We’ve been at this for a while.
 We’ve never wanted to be the biggest or the busiest, just the best at what we do.
 If you’ve worked with us before, you understand.
 Welcome back.
 If you’re visiting here for the first time, enjoy your stay, spin through some reels, and think about bringing us onboard for your next production.